bjornarhagen/Dotfiles/README.md

 This is a great program for advanced audio settings

 If you do F6 to select a sound card, you can select the Blue Yeti and adjust the monitor volume.
+Usually you have "Speakers" and "Mic" as outputs, and "Capture" as input.
+Adjusting the "Mic" speaker will change how much you hear what the microphone is capturing.

 ### Programs (GUI)